It is a pleasure to present my annual report.

 The council should keep accounts of this income.
 The income should be spent in the area in which the money is raised.

-The NBC recently proposed Barrenjoey Headland to be a venue for Urban Night Sky.
+The NBC recently proposed Barrenjoey Headland to be a venue for an Urban Night Sky Place.
 The council subsequently allocated $50,000 to modify the lighting in the park.
-We understand that this is a commercial venture.
-We are concerned and $50,000 of rate payers money has been allocated to support this commercial.
+We understand that this is a commercial venture and we are concerned that $50,000 of rate payers money has been allocated to support this.
 The NBC will arrange community consultation with interested parties, the Palm Beach & Whale Beach Assn Inc and National Parks Wildlife Service who administer the Barrenjoey Headland.

 OFF LEASH DOG TRIAL STATION

 The PBWBA has supported this trial.
-We have canvassed our members at our morning teas they are in favour of the trial.
+We have canvassed our members at our morning teas and they are in favour of the trial.
 The council survey indicated 90% of the respondents were in favour of the trial.
-It as yet has to go to council to be approved.
+It has yet has to go to council to be approved.

 Hoons remain a problem at Palm Beach.
 We have met with the police on a number of occasions however the problem remains.
-They are zoom around Ocean Road and in Governor Phillip Park and I believe on the beach.
+They zoom around Ocean Road and in Governor Phillip Park and, I believe, on the beach.

-By the time the police arrived they have gone.
+By the time the police arrive they have gone.

 There needs to be more police presence in Palm Beach at night